Toner-64920/Toner-64920/README.md

 Projects/Public Work:
 - Sales Forecasting LSTM Neural Network (Python)

+- Modelica Based Simulations and Simulation Models (Modelica)

-- Version Control Tests (Modelica)
+- Programs and Control Programs in C

 - *And more...*